petioptrv/cpp-exchange/README.md

 Upon revision, it makes much more sense to contain the entire order management logic inside the order book itself.
 This makes the exchange object a light-weight manager of order books.

+### BLLA Price Hack

+The BLLA book's implementation contains a bug where, starting with an empty order book, if two sell orders of respective prices `i + ME_MAX_PRICE_LEVELS` (my code renames `ME_MAX_PRICE_LEVELS` to `MAX_PRICE_LEVELS`) and `i` are placed in succession, the second order will be placed on the same price level as the first, but will have lower priority.
+If then a buy order for price lower than `i + ME_MAX_PRICE_LEVELS` is placed, no orders will be filled.

+Problem fixed by keeping the price levels in a `std::unordered_map` instead of `std::array`, eliminating the modulo operation on the price and instead indexing by the price proper.
+This approach is less efficient, but a quick fix to the issue.

+This approach is still hackable via the object pool, but I will simulate "good-actor" traders only.